 Pharmacy Errors Cause Over a Million Injuries Each Year Nationwide.
 According to the Food and Drug Administration, pharmaceutical errors cause over a million injuries each year nationwide.
 Some sources state that anywhere between 10 and 15 percent of all prescriptions are incorrectly filled in the country.
 Given these numbers, can we be sure we got the right medication in our last trip to the pharmacy?
 Can we continue to rely on pharmacists doing their job right?
 Mistakes by pharmacists are too common to ignore and the results can be devastating.

-Typical mistakes by the pharmacy consist in giving a patient the wrong medicine or the wrong dosage.
+Typical mistakes by the pharmacy consist of giving a patient the wrong medicine or the wrong dosage.
 Such mistakes occur all over the U.S. and may take place at large pharmacy chains as well as at local independent drugstores.
-The causes for these mistakes range from poor personnel training to inadequate quality control and fatigue due to excessive working hours.
+The causes of these mistakes range from poor personnel training to inadequate quality control and fatigue due to excessive working hours.

 If you believe that you have been injured by a pharmacy error, it is important to contact an experienced attorney immediately.
 An experienced personal injury attorney can advise you of your options and help you claim any damages you might be owed as a result of any pharmacist's negligence.